zorbathegreek/shift-latest/pages/Financing_it_all.md

 The ever fluctuating oil price stands at ~50$/barrel (early 2018).
 The global consumption is ~100 million barrels a day; the industry's turnover is **~$5 billion/day**.

-We propose that the oil, gas, and coal industry add a 20% CO2 removal fee to their product prices, and transfer these funds (~$1 billion a day) to those who do the clean-up; we will be happy to direct these funds to those who do the actual "clean-up" (and can prove it).
+We propose that the oil, gas, and coal industry add a 20% CO2 removal fee to their product prices, and transfer these funds (~$1 billion a day) to those who do the clean-up; we will be happy to assist directing these to those who do the actual "clean-up" (and can prove it).
 All transfers will we public, following this example, <a href="https://sardex.net/il-circuito/?lang=en">sardex.net</a>, using an innovative payment tracking technology (more recent updates <a href="https://sardex.net/il-circuito/">here<a/>).

 Until that happens, we are building the infrastructure to capture CO2, and would like to get your support.
 If you consider yourself still a part of the problem, <a href="link">click here</a> to become part of the solution.
 If you are ready to pay someone to clean up the air after you, you can learn more <a href="link-to-gasifier-site">here<a/>.
 You can decide how much you would be willing to spend.
 Say, 20% of what you spend for gasoline/petrol, or power?, <a/ href="link-to-gasifier-site">Click here</a> for examples.